Skip to content

 • deleted

-Placeholders for triggered command arguments:
+Placeholders for the triggered command's arguments:

-• {file_name} - full path of an item.
+• {file_name} - The full path of an item.

 RpaTimer